Muhammad-Nawlo/multitenant-plugin/README.md

    - The command will create missing directories automatically

 3. **Permissions not working**
-   - Ensure `filament-shield` is properly installed and configured
+   - Ensure `spatie/laravel-permission` is properly installed and configured
-   - Run `php artisan shield:generate` to generate base permissions
+   - Run `php artisan permission:create-role super_admin` to create a super admin role
    - Then run `php artisan multitenant:generate-permissions --all`
    - Check that your User model has the `HasRoles` trait